-Managing debt and maintaining a good credit rating are essential.
-By filling out a Frugal Scholar Debt Plan, reading up on common debt regrets and seeking advice from our Financial Aid Counselors, you'll ensure that you're able to pay off your debt as quickly and easily as possible.
+Managing debt and maintaining a good credit rating is essential.
+By keeping track of your debt, reading up on common debt regrets and seeking advice from our Financial Aid Counsellors, you will ensure that you are able to pay off your debt as quickly and easily as possible.

 Keeping track of your debt

-As a student, you may have several types of debt (government, bank, etc.), and the amounts of each may be different from year to year.
+As a student, you may have several types of debt (government, bank, etc.) and the amounts of each may be different from year to year.
 Given all of this, it can sometimes be hard to keep track.
-What's more, while government loans typically don't require any interest or principal repayment while you're still a student, bank loans and other types of consumer debt sometimes do.
-You'll need to stay on top of these payments and work them into your budget.
+In addition, while government loans typically do not require any interest or principal repayment while you are still a student, bank loans and other types of consumer debt sometimes do.
+You will need to stay on top of these payments and work them into your budget.

-The Student Debt Plan (Tab 4 of the Frugal Scholar Toolkit) will help you compile an up to date list of all your borrowings for each year study, and keep track of the terms and conditions of certain types of debt.
+The Student Debt Plan (Tab 4 of the Frugal Scholar Toolkit) will help you compile an up to date list of all your borrowings for each year of study and keep track of the terms and conditions of certain types of debt.

-- Use the Calculation Boxes to include a more detailed list of your bank loans, lines of credit and outstanding credit card balances as of today's date, including the terms surrounded them.
+- Use the Calculation Boxes to include a more detailed list of your bank loans, lines of credit and outstanding credit card balances as of today's date, including the terms surrounding them

-Once you've figured out your total debt, and total debt per type, get informed about the repayment terms of your government and student loans.
-For example, you'll need to know when they'll start accruing interest, the minimum monthly payment amount, and what happens if you can't find work right away.
-Not sure where to find this information, or how to decipher it?
-Talk to one of our Financial Aid Counselors to get the repayment advice you need.
+Once you have figured out your total debt, and total debt per type, get informed about the repayment terms of your government and student loans.
+For example, you will need to know when they will start accruing interest, the minimum monthly payment amount and what happens if you cannot find work right away.
+Not sure where to find this information or how to decipher it?
+Talk to one of our Financial Aid Counsellors to get the repayment advice you need.

 Debt repayment information & advice

-Accumulating debt is always daunting, but you should know that, in this case, you've borrowed money to make an important investment in yourself and your future.
-Once you enter the workforce you'll quickly begin to see the financial returns of that investment.
-That being said, a little knowledge could help save you a lot of money.
+Accumulating debt is always daunting, but you should know that, in this case, you have borrowed money to make an important investment in yourself and your future.
+Once you enter the workforce you'll quickly begin to see the financial returns on that investment.
+That being said, a little knowledge could help you save a lot of money.

-SSAO's Financial Aid Counselors can help you gain that valuable knowledge by walking you through:
+Our Financial Aid Counsellors can help you gain that valuable knowledge by walking you through:

 - how to manage different sources of debt (which loan you should tackle first)